Who Will Score a Goal in the NHL Today - November 17?

 Who Will Score a Goal in the NHL Today? - November 17

-We have three games on the NHL card Friday, and anytime goal-scorer odds for players from around the league are available below.
+With three games on the NHL slate Friday, you have plenty of opportunities to place an anytime goal-scorer bet.
+Keep scrolling for the odds on players from each contest.

 Get tickets for any NHL game this season at Ticketmaster!